Dynamically accelerating the power iteration with momentum: Dynamic Momentum Method for Inverse Iteration

 In table \ref{tab:invsmall} we show the results of a similar experiment to recover the smallest eigenvalue of the matrix $A = \diag(1000:-1:1)$.
-We test shifts $\sigma = \{1.25, 0.75, 0.5, 0, -1, -3, -7, -15\}$, a range of shifts with increasing distance from the target eigenvalue $\lambda_n = 1$.
+We test shifts $\sigma = \{1.25, 0.75, 0.5, 0, -1, -4, -8, -16, -32\}$, a range of shifts with increasing distance from the target eigenvalue $\lambda_n = 1$.
 Our results are similar to the largest eigenvalue case of table \ref{tab:inv}.
-As the distance between the target eigenvalue and the shift increases, the dynamic methods takes less than half the iterations of the standard inverse iteration, and in another view, it converges in fewer iterations than the standard inverse iteration does with a shift twice as close to the target eigenvalue.
-In each case, the dynamic method outperforms all of the static shifts.
-Figure \ref{fig:invpmconv} shows convergence plots for $\sigma = 1.25, \sigma = 0$ and $\sigma = -3$, providing a visualization of the improved convergence rates from the dynamic algorithm \ref{alg:dymoinv}.
+We see the ratio between the number of iterations in the dynamic method and the inverse iteration decreases as the the shift increases.
+For instance, as the shift ranges between 0 and -32, the corresponding ratio between the number of dynamic momentum iterations and inverse iterations without momentum decreases monotonically from 0.67 to 0.13.
+In each case tested, the dynamic method is either comparable to or better than the momentum method with optimal shift, and outperforms all of the DMPOW iterations.
+Figure \ref{fig:invpmconv} shows convergence plots for $\sigma = 1.25, \sigma = 0$ and $\sigma = -8$, providing a visualization of the improved convergence rates from the dynamic algorithm \ref{alg:dymoinv}.
 These examples illustrate the gain in convergence from this practical and low-cost acceleration method.